tox-dev/tox/docs/config.rst

        ``depends`` does not pull in dependencies into the run target, for example if you select ``py27,py36,coverage`` via the ``-e`` tox will only run those three (even if ``coverage`` may specify as ``depends`` other targets too - such as ``py27, py35, py36, py37``).

+.. conf:: interrupt_timeout ^ float ^ 0.3

+    .. versionadded:: 3.15.0

+    When tox is interrupted, it propagates the signal to the child process, waits :conf:``interrupt_timeout`` seconds, and sends it a SIGTERM if it hasn't exited.

+.. conf:: terminate_timeout ^ float ^ 0.2

+    .. versionadded:: 3.15.0

+    When tox is interrupted, it propagates the signal to the child process, waits :conf:``interrupt_timeout`` seconds, sends it a SIGTERM, waits :conf:``terminate_timeout`` seconds, and sends it a SIGKILL if it hasn't exited.

 Substitutions
 -------------